feliperocha93/my-contacts-api/README.md

 - singleton pattern
 - repository pattern
 - middlewares
+- docker

 ## Other Lessons 🔖😲
 TODO: Put more information here
 - how to use npm hooks
 - by convention, controllers name must by pascal case
+- how to install extensios in database with sql
+- how to use foreign key

 ##